Coney Island (restaurant): Leo's Coney Island

-The Leo's Coney Island chain was created by Greek brothers Peter and Leo Stassinopoulos.
-The brothers are nephews to Bill and Gust Keros who founded American and Lafayette Coney Islands.
-Peter and Leo worked at local Coney Island restaurants until they opened their own Coney Island in 1972 called the Southfield Souvlaki Coney Island in Southfield, Michigan.
-One location opened in 1978 in Michigan and another in 1982 in Farmington Hills.
-In 1988, the name Leo's Coney Island was given to its newest location in Troy, Michigan.
-From then on, the chain took on the name Leo's Coney Island.
+The Leo's Coney Island chain was founded by Peter and Leo Stassinopoulos, nephews of Bill and Gust Keros, the founders of American and Lafayette Coney Islands.
+Peter and Leo opened the first Souvlaki Coney Island in 1972 in Southfield, Michigan.
+In 1988, the name Leo's Coney Island was given to its newest location in Troy, Michigan, and the chain was subsequently rebranded under that name.
 The brothers began franchising in 2005 and are now the largest Coney Island chain in the world.

-Leo's uses buns from the Metropolitan Baking Company and the coney sauce is their own recipe manufactured by The Milton Chili Company located in Madison Heights.
+Leo's uses buns from the Metropolitan Baking Company and the coney sauce is their own recipe manufactured by the Milton Chili Company located in Madison Heights.
 The natural casing hot dogs are supplied by the Koegel Meat Company.

 National Coney Island

-National Coney Island is a Coney Island-style restaurant based in Michigan that specializes in Greek-American cuisine.
-It is a corporation that has more than 20 National Coney Island locations in the Metro Detroit area.
+National Coney Island is a Roseville, Michigan-based chain that specializes in Greek-American cuisine.
+It has more than 20 locations in Metro Detroit.

 In popular culture

 Detroit's American Coney Island and Lafayette Coney Island have both been featured on episodes of Travel Channel shows Man v.
 Food and Food Wars.

+In 2013, food and travel television host Anthony Bourdain visited Duly's Place Coney Island in Detroit for an episode of Parts Unknown.
+After finishing two Coney dogs, he said, "Every time I visit Detroit, somebody asks me if I've had a good Coney yet.
+Apparently, I never had a great one.
+I finally got one.
+I understand now."